 In this post – six easy steps to decorating your fireplace mantel for the holidays.

-If you’re visiting my blog from MaryJo’s Masterpieces of My Life I’m so glad you’re here!
+If you’re visiting my blog from MaryJo’s blog I’m so glad you’re here!
 This is the third post of our series “Styled 2 Ways.”
 MaryJo has creative ways to style just about anything and she has a great eye for vintage treasures.
 Be sure to check out her post Rustic & Refined Christmas Mantel Decor Styling.
 You can also find her on Pinterest | Instagram | Facebook & @masterpiecesofmylife.com.

 6 Steps to Decorating a Beautiful Holiday Fireplace Mantel